IoT in Healthcare: Smart Beds

 Complete Network Visibility

-WiFi networks are dynamic ecosystems.
+Wi-Fi networks are dynamic ecosystems.
 They consist of the entire RF environment, connected devices, and front-end and back-end infrastructure.
 This ecosystem is always changing as devices connect and disconnect, network tests are run, and upgrades are made.
-In many hospitals, the challenges are increased by interference from medical devices, even non-WiFi ones such as microwave ovens, or even building infrastructure sensors such as temperature controls.
-Many older buildings were not designed with WiFi in mind and it takes continuous monitoring to ensure the network is working as desired.
-The only way to know if the network is optimized and reliable is with 100% network visibility.
-Look for an assurance platform that automatically monitors and analyzes data from the entire ecosystem, 24/7.
-This is necessary if you want to be confident that your network is accurately reporting the data gathered from your smart beds and other health technology.
+In many hospitals, the challenges are increased by interference from medical devices, even non-Wi-Fi ones such as microwave ovens, or building infrastructure sensors such as temperature controls.
+Many older buildings were not designed with Wi-Fi in mind and it takes continuous analysis to ensure the network is working as desired.

 Remote Network Tests

-IT teams are not always located onsite.
-To prevent IT from having to travel to run tests and troubleshoot issues, work with an assurance platform that will run network tests remotely.
-Running tests on a scheduled, continuous basis enables IT to work proactively to ensure network health is optimized, and reduces the chances of a “surprise” causing issues that could degrade the network and interrupt the successful monitoring of patients’ health.
+- Running tests on a scheduled, continuous basis enables IT to work proactively to ensure network health is optimized, and reduces the chances of a “surprise” causing issues that could degrade the network and interrupt the successful monitoring of patients’ health.

 Historical Analytics